ottomatica/slim/README.md

 VirtualBox will run the micro-vm instance as an attached iso loaded into a cdrom, and boot up the iso in seconds.

-For convience, a ssh connection command is provided at the end of the command, allowing easy access into the machine:
+For convenience, a ssh connection command is provided at the end of the command, allowing easy access into the machine:
 Example: `ssh -i /Users/cjparnin/.slim/baker_rsa root@127.0.0.1 -p 2008 -o StrictHostKeyChecking=no`

 ## Installing slim